-The department head and the dean shall provide a written evaluation of the candidate and a recommendation for or against promotion and/or tenure.
-Faculty members too should be encouraged to write letters explaining why they do or do not favor promotion and/or tenure.
+The eligible department faculty who voted on a candidate's promotion and/or tenure will write a summary letter that reflects the vote and represents all aspects of the discussion leading to that vote.
+The department head will also write an evaluative letter with a recommendation for or against promotion and/or tenure.
+In addition to these two required letters, individual faculty members may write letters explaining why they do or do not favor promotion and/or tenure.
 Where there are fewer than three faculty members in a department who are eligible to write letters of evaluation, the head may ask for letters from faculty members in other departments who have knowledge of the candidate's professional performance.
-Letters should address the quality of research/creative work and the candidate's potential for continued work, teaching effectiveness, effectiveness in the area of extension, service contributions and, in tenure cases, the matter of collegiality.
+Letters should address the quality of research/creative work and the candidate's potential for contributions and, in tenure cases, potential to contribute as a productive and collegial member of the academic unit in all relevant areas.
 In the case of candidates for tenure-on-hire, letters from the candidate's current colleagues as well as from Auburn faculty members are strongly encouraged and should address these same issues.

 Faculty should bear in mind that letters to the Promotion and Tenure Committee are an important source of information for the Committee.
 Letters can help the Committee to make an informed judgment about the candidate's collegiality by addressing the candidate's performance of his or her duties within a department.
 Letters can also help the Committee, whose members may not come from the candidate's field, understand the significance of the candidate's work and make a fair appraisal of it.
+Faculty, department heads, and chairs should note that, unlike letters from outside reviewers that remain confidential, their letters will be made available to and may be rebutted by the candidate.